USEPA/workshops/lessons/03_tidy_data_in_r.md

 #### mutate

-Now say we have some research that suggest the ratio of the petal width and length is imporant.
+Now say we have some research that suggest the ratio of the petal width and petal length is imporant.
 We might want to add that as a new column in our data set.
+The `mutate` function does this for us.

 ```r